agomezss/net-sample-bank-arch/README.md

 What is Bank API
 =====================
-Is a fictional digital bank project written in .NET Core
+Is a fictional digital bank project written in .NET 6

 ## How to use:
 - You will need Visual Studio 2019 and the .NET Core SDK.